-- Project Goal: Patients receive dignified and culturally appropriate end-of-life care, which is provided for patients with terminal illnesses in a manner that prioritizes pain control, social and spiritual care, and patient/family preferences. - Potential Project Elements:

-- O Develop a hospital-specific business case for palliative care and conduct planning activities necessary as a precursor to implementing a palliative care program73 - Implement a Palliative Care Program to address our patients with end of life decisions and care needs - Transition palliative care patients from acute hospital care into home care, hospice or a skilled nursing facility - Implement a patient/family experience survey regarding the quality of care, pain and symptom management, and degree of patient/family centeredness in care and improve scores over time - o Measure how many patients who died in the hospital received a palliative care consult

-- o Reduce Readmissions (Cat.
-3)

-- o Improve Quality (Cat.
-3)

-- o Reduce Disparities (Cat.
-3)

-- o Redesign to Improve Patient Experience (Cat.
-2)

-- o Improve Patient/Caregiver Experience (Cat.
-3)

-- Redesign for Cost Containment (Cat.
-2)
+- Project Goal: Patients receive dignified and culturally appropriate end-of-life care, which is provided for patients with terminal illnesses in a manner that prioritizes pain control, social and spiritual care, and patient/family preferences. - Potential Project Elements: - Develop a hospital-specific business case for palliative care and conduct planning activities necessary as a precursor to implementing a palliative care program - Implement a Palliative Care Program to address our patients with end of life decisions and care needs - Transition palliative care patients from acute hospital care into home care, hospice or a skilled nursing facility - Implement a patient/family experience survey regarding the quality of care, pain and symptom management, and degree of patient/family centeredness in care and improve scores over time - Measure how many patients who died in the hospital received a palliative care consult - Related Projects: - Reduce Readmissions (Cat.
+3) - Improve Quality (Cat.
+3) - Reduce Disparities (Cat.
+3) - Redesign to Improve Patient Experience (Cat.
+2) - Improve Patient/Caregiver Experience (Cat.
+3) - Redesign for Cost Containment (Cat.
+2) - o Other - Key Measures:

-- Other

 - i.
-Measure: Develop a hospital-specific business case for palliative care and conduct planning activities necessary as a precursor to implementing a palliative care program - a.
-Metric: Business case - i.
-Submission of business case - ii.
-Data Source: Business case write-up; documentation of planning activities - iii.
-Rationale/Evidence: Studies have established that palliative care reduces the cost of care.
-74 It is widely accepted in the field that planning activities are necessary to establish successful palliative care programs.75
+Measure: Develop a hospital-specific business case for palliative care and conduct planning activities necessary as a precursor to implementing a palliative care program

+- a.
+Metric: Business case

+- i.
+Submission of business case

-73 Palliative care addresses issues of quality of life, symptom management, and psychosocial support.
+&lt;sup>74 Palliative care addresses issues of quality of life, symptom management, and psychosocial support.
 Submit a plan to expand an existing palliative care program.